 How long will it take to get a reply?

 We will acknowledge your request, and respond no later than 20 working days from the date we receive it.
-The time limit may be extended in some cases but if this happens we will tell you and the reasons why an extension has been made.
+The time limit may be extended in some cases but if this happens, we will tell you the reasons why an extension is made.